 Both types of WAF safeguard you from all inbound traffic, monitoring and reporting, ensuring that any suspicious activity doesn’t make it anywhere near your business.
 Both WAFs come with award-winning 24/7/365 support, so you have first-class cybersecurity advice at your fingertips, rain or shine.

 We’ve recently added a new feature to our WAF service with DDoSX.
-Advanced whitelisting allows you to combat false positives more flexibly by whitelisting genuine traffic to your site based on the rules they create.
+Advanced allow listing allows you to combat false positives more flexibly by allow listing genuine traffic to your site based on the rules they create.

 WAFs are the best way to gain all-round protection for your application.
 So, if you want to ensure your personal and customer data remains out of dangerous hands, speak to a UKFast security expert today.